DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 An extension may or may not require parametrization beyond the actual data that is passed to it.
 A parameter can be optionally defined by creating a [`Parameter()`](cadenzaanalytics/data/parameter.html) object.
+Parameters are _not_ available for Analytics Extensions of the type `visualization`.

 ```python